-If the employee is dissatisfied with the outcome of the Grievance Committee hearing he/she has the right of appeal to a panel of nominated senior Local Authority Officers (Nominated by the Director of Children Services) whose members had not heard the grievance originally.
-The employee should write to the Director of Children Services within 10 working days of receipt of the outcome decision letter, using the pro-forma at Appendix 4.
+If the employee is dissatisfied with the outcome of the Grievance Committee hearing they have the right of appeal to a panel of nominated senior Local Authority Officers (Nominated by the Commissioning Director Education) whose members had not heard the grievance originally.
+The employee should write to the Commissioning Director Education within 10 working days (excluding schools closure periods) of receipt of the outcome decision letter, using the pro-forma at Appendix 4.

-The grievance should then be heard by the panel in accordance with paragraph (f) and (g) above.
+The grievance should then be heard by the panel in accordance with paragraph 4.1v) and 4.1vi) above.
 The panel will substitute the role of the Governors.